ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

   - Where galaxies have no subhlao, it is because they are orphans.
   - Where galaxies have no halo, it is because the are orphans for which no descendant halo exists.

-* Implement mini-steps (might be a major development)
+* Implement mini-steps

+  - Done for halos; might need to do for galaxies also

 * Pre-processing merger graph to: